ivanmontero/understanding-emotion-recognition/datasets/README.md

 # Datasets

-A small snippet of data utilized in our project
+A small snippet of test data utilized in our project